yejui626/inventory_frontend/README.md

 # Inventory Management System - React Frontend

 Welcome to the documentation for the Inventory Management System React Frontend.
 This documentation provides information on installing the frontend application and useful commands to work with it.
+The website associated with this backend can be accessed at [Inventory Management System Frontend](https://production-branch--lighthearted-raindrop-042335.netlify.app/).

 ## Table of Contents
 1. [About](#about)